-Courses in the Early Learning Child Care Program will be delivered this winter through a mix of methods.
-Courses for winter will be delivered online with some mix of scheduled ZOOM sessions and other online activities in Moodle, YukonU's online learning platform.
+While the pandemic persists, courses in the Early Learning Child Care Program will be delivered through a mix of methods.
+Courses will be delivered in-person when safe, and online with some mix of scheduled ZOOM sessions and other online activities in Moodle, YukonU's online learning platform.